Guitar lessons near me in College Station, TX

 Chord Transitions & Muscle Memory

-Zachary taught 24 days ago
+Zachary taught about 1 month ago

 The tutor and student worked on guitar techniques, specifically focusing on power chords, scale intervals (whole and half steps), and open chords (E minor and G).
 Practice included applying these concepts to playing parts of scales and transitioning between chords, with a plan to integrate these skills into songs.